Let’s recap a bit to understand the first about API before going in detail about the types of API.

 What Are APIs?

-API Can be basically classified on the basis of the following Parameters.
+API Can be classified based on the following Parameters.

 1) Ownership types of Web APIs